Seven Were Saved

 Seven Were Saved (also known as S.O.S.
-Rescue) is a 1947 American film directed by William H. Pine and starring Richard Denning, Catherine Craig and Russell Hayden.
+Rescue) is a 1947 American adventure drama film directed by William H. Pine and starring Richard Denning, Catherine Craig and Russell Hayden.
 The film's opening title says: "This film is dedicated to the men of the AAF Air-sea rescue service, who risk their lives daily that others may live."
 Seven Were Saved was the first of a number of films that dramatized survival at sea after an aircraft crash.